-We have 2ha of vines with five grape varieties: Pinot Noir, Chardonnay, Sauvignon Blanc, Gewürztraminer and Gamay.
-The vineyard is planted on a gentle slope and receives all-day sun.
+We have just over 2ha of vines with five grape varieties: Pinot Noir, Chardonnay, Sauvignon Blanc, Gewürztraminer and Gamay.
+The vineyard is planted on a gentle north-facing slope and receives all-day sun.
 Shallow soils overlay a clay base, with a junction between dolerite and mudstone in the middle of the vineyard, providing ideal “terroir” for our cool climate varieties.

 Two Bud Spur Vineyard is situated 100m above sea level, and approximately 1km from Port Cygnet so the maritime influence on the vineyard climate is minor.
 Due to our southerly location, we are one of the last vineyards to harvest in Tasmania, giving us a long ripening period which allows our grapes to develop full, but delicate flavours

 At Two Bud Spur Vineyard we strive to minimise our ecological impact and ensure we consider the broader environmental consequences of everything we do.